Kidney transplantation: Complications

-Acute rejection is another possible complication of kidney transplantation; it is graded according to the Banff Classification which incorporates various serologic, molecular and histologic markers to determine the severity of the rejection.
-Acute rejection can be classified as T-cell mediated, antibody mediated or both (mixed rejection).
-Common causes of acute rejection include inadequate immunosuppression treatment or non-compliance with the immunosuppressive regiment.
+Acute rejection is another possible complication of kidney transplantation; it is graded according to the Banff Classification, which incorporates various serologic, molecular, and histologic markers to determine the severity of the rejection.
+Acute rejection can be classified as T-cell-mediated, antibody-mediated, or both (mixed rejection).
+Common causes of acute rejection include inadequate immunosuppression treatment or non-adherence with the immunosuppressive regimen.
 Clinical acute rejection (seen in approximately 10-15% of kidney transplants within the first year of transplantation) presents as kidney rejection with associated kidney dysfunction.
 Subclinical rejection (seen in approximately 5-15% of kidney transplants within the first year of transplantation) presents as rejection incidentally seen on biopsy but with normal kidney function.
 Acute rejection with onset 3 months or later after transplantation is associated with a worse prognosis.
-Acute rejection with onset less than 1 year after transplantation is usually T cell mediated, whereas onset greater than 1 year after transplantation is associated with a mixed T cell and antibody mediated inflammation.
+Acute rejection with onset less than 1 year after transplantation is usually T cell mediated, whereas onset greater than 1 year after transplantation is associated with a mixed T cell and antibody-mediated inflammation.

-The mortality rate due to Covid-19 in kidney transplant recipients is 13-32% which is significantly higher than that of the general population.
+The mortality rate due to COVID-19 in kidney transplant recipients is 13-32%, which is significantly higher than that of the general population.
 This is thought to be due to immunosuppression status and medical co-morbidities in transplant recipients.
-Covid-19 vaccination with booster doses is recommended for all kidney transplant recipients.
+COVID-19 vaccination with booster doses is recommended for all kidney transplant recipients.